Meyrueis: Catholic reconquest (17th century)

-In 1607, Henri IV, who inherited the castle Meyrueis from his mother, Jeanne d'Albret, unites his possessions to the Royal Domain.
-Some years later, Jean Gely of Costelongue, Lieutenant of the Royal viguier, meets all the official titles and acts of the barony of Meyrueis and transcribed them in a register: the Thalamus (1620).
-With the revolt of the Protestant cities of western and southern France against the young King Louis XIII, the castle knows his last seat in May 1628.
-The Duke Henri de Rohan, military leader of the rebels, laid siege with several thousands men before le Rocher.
-The latter, held by a garrison loyal to the king, indeed threatens the insurgency in the city.
-After three weeks of siege, the 130 soldiers of the Royal Captain Regis surrendered, leaving the castle in the hands of the Duke.
-But this success was short-lived: the Duke was defeated in 1629.
-The Peace of Ales declares an amnesty for the rebels but orders the destruction of their fortifications.
-The demolition of the castle and of the two main gates of the city took place in 1632.
-It was not until the mid-17th century that the Catholic religion is restored permanently.
-Around 1655, Anthyme Denis Cohon, bishop of Nîmes in charge of the parish of Meyrueis, entrusts a Jesuits community with the restoration of Catholic worship.
-Three priests are responsible for the return to the Catholic faith of Protestants citizens constituting 90% of the population.
-The large church of St. Peter, with its adjacent convent, is consecrated in 1663.
+In 1607, Henri IV of France, who inherited the castle Meyrueis from his mother, Jeanne d'Albret, unites his possessions into the Royal Domain.
+Some years later, Jean Gely of Costelongue, Lieutenant of the Royal Viguier, collects all the official titles and acts of the barony of Meyrueis and transcribes them in a register, the Thalamus (1620).
+With the revolt of the Protestant cities of western and southern France against the young King Louis XIII, the castle loses his last seat in May 1628.
+Henri, Duke of Rohan, military leader of the rebels, lays siege with several thousand men before le Rocher.
+The latter, held by a garrison loyal to the king, threaten insurgency in the city.
+After three weeks of siege, the 130 soldiers of the Royal Captain Regis surrender, leaving the castle in the hands of the Duke.
+But this success is short-lived: the Duke is defeated in 1629.
+The Peace of Alès provides an amnesty for the rebels but orders the destruction of their fortifications.
+The castle and the two main gates of the city are demolished in 1632.
+It will not be until the mid-17th century that the Catholic religion is restored permanently.
+Around 1655, Anthyme Denis Cohon, Bishop of Nîmes in charge of the parish of Meyrueis, entrusts a Jesuit community with the restoration of Catholic worship.
+Three priests are responsible for the return to the Catholic faith of Protestant citizens who constitute 90% of the population.
+The large church of St Peter, with its adjacent convent, is consecrated in 1663.
 The Jesuits also create a college in the former priory.
-They receive the best sons of Protestant families, placed there by the authorities to get their abjuration.
-The revocation of the Edict of Nantes in 1685, locally materialized by the erection of a cross "de la Contre-Réforme", sees the destruction of the first Protestant church built around 1580.
-In 1694, to better manage the newly converted Huguenots of the Cévennes, Louis XIV created the diocese of Alès.
-Meyrueis became the seat of one of the Archpriest of the new diocese.
+They receive the best sons of Protestant families, placed there by the authorities to obtain their abjuration.
+The revocation of the Edict of Nantes in 1685, recognized locally by the erection of a cross "de la Contre-Réforme", sees the destruction of the first Protestant church that had been built around 1580.
+In 1694, to better manage the newly converted Huguenots of the Cévennes, Louis XIV creates the diocese of Alès.
+Meyrueis becomes the seat of one of the Archpriests of the new diocese.